 The men’s record for most miles ridden by bike in one year was set in 1939 by Tommy Godwin.
 He rode 75,065 miles on a three-speed, much like Fletcher’s.
 Godwin’s record stood until January 5, 2016, when Kurt Searvogel surpassed it by officially logging 76,076 miles in a year.

-On January 1, 2016, a woman named Kajsa Tylen, set out with the intention to finally take the 78-year record for most miles ridden by a woman in a single year away from Fleming.
-We won’t know how she fares until December 31, 2016.
+On December 31, 2016, a woman named Kajsa Tylen, finally took the 78-year record for most miles ridden by a woman in a single year away from Fleming, riding 32,326 miles.

 Photos by Peter Samwell